nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

   small files, guaranteed full exportability for audits/migration, SQL querying\tooling

-- OpenAI File Search has a hard limitation of a maximum of either:
+- OpenAI File Search has a hard limitation, of a maximum of either:

   - 10,000 total files
   - 10GB total files size
   - 512MB per file
   - 10 million tokens per file

-- OpenAI File Search is definately enough for the needs of small businesses.
+  - Can return up to 50 matches\results at a time

+- OpenAI File Search is definately enough for the needs of most small businesses.
 Another advantage is that it doesn't require a seperate paid account.
 It's usage is billed through OpenAI credit, like the API

 - Using simple PDFs with FAQs is a good and efficient "common practice" for many businesses that need RAG